dzfrias/website/src/blog/downcasting-invalidates-abstraction.md

 # Wrap up

-Depending on the language downcasting is a necessary evil.
+Depending on the language, downcasting is a necessary evil.
 While it's certainly not going to ruin your codebase in _every case_, you must be careful when you use it.
 Ask yourself the following questions: